LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Live chat operations/queue-prioritization-for-live-chat.md

    ![](/img/queue-prior-chat-CG-2b.png)

 {:start="2"}
-2. Scroll down to the ‘Set queue priority level’ section.
+2\.
+Scroll down to the ‘Set queue priority level’ section.
-3. Select from 1st to 10th (1st being the highest, 10th being the lowest).
+3\.
+Select from 1st to 10th (1st being the highest, 10th being the lowest).
-4. Click **Save**.
+4\.
+Click **Save**.
 The queue priority will be reflected in the engagement’s details on the campaign page.

 {: .notice}
 The 'no priority' setting will be given a lower priority than the 10th priority setting.

 ![](/img/queue-prior-chat-CG-3b.png)

-## Limitations & Notes
+## Limitations

 * When automatic chat distribution (ACD) is enabled on your account **with auto accept**, the first consumer to enter the queue will automatically remain first in the queue and will not be prioritized according to the configured ranking.
 All subsequent consumers entering the queue will be prioritized correctly according to the configured priority level.
 * When ACD is disabled, or is enabled but with manual mode, the configured priority level will apply to all consumers.